 Music mogul, Iowine is the brain behind the success of Beats.
 Jimmy Iowine will quit his job as the Chairman of Vivendi SA and be a full-time employee at Apple.
 He will report to Eddy Cue, Senior Apple V.P. on the music side and Apple SVP Phil Schiller on the product side.
 Currently Beats has 250,000 subscribers compared to iTunes 800 million subscribers.

-Cut – down Analysis of the Deal
+Cut – Down Analysis of the Deal

 The Beats Deal is the costliest deal in the history of Apple’s acquisition.
-A trim-down analysis of the deal offers better understanding of Apple’s point of view.
+A trim-down analysis of the deal offers a better understanding of Apple’s point of view.
 Beats Music streaming services gets a little less than $500 million and more than $2.5 billion are reserved for Beats Electronics.
 The recent funding round of Spotify evaluates its 10 million subscribers worth $400 each, whereas the valuation for Beats came at a meager $10 per subscriber.
-Although, the numbers may sound a losing point for the deal, Tim Cook, CEO of Apple, clarified that they are not buying the company for its existing businesses but for recruiting the right people for Apple.
-Spotify and Pandora relies on algorithms for picking up music for users but Beats takes the help of humans which is definitely better.
+Although the numbers may sound a losing point for the deal, Tim Cook, CEO of Apple, clarified that they are not buying the company for its existing businesses but for recruiting the right people for Apple.
+Spotify and Pandora rely on algorithms for picking up music for users but Beats takes the help of humans which is definitely better.

 “First music subscription service done right.”